wangqi27/ERWR/README.md

-# RWRDC
-Predicting Effective Drug Combinations for Cancer Treatment Using a Graph-Based Approach
+# Predicting Effective Drug Combinations for Cancer Treatment Using a Graph-Based Approach

 ## Abstract